KALEIDOSCOPE THEATER CAMP: MARCH 4 TO 8, 2024

 - To help young people discover various places to skate in Quebec City.

-Introduced in 2021, the leadership camp is a one-day camp held during spring break.
-Through this camp, we hope that the youth will recognize their different human and technical skills and be able to put them to good use in the different spheres of their lives.
-By taking part in different activities during the day, the young people have the opportunity to experience dance, theater, speaking and debating, and artistic creation.
-They also have the opportunity to discuss different social issues such as the place of girls and women in society, inequalities, racism, the environment, physical and mental health, etc.
+Introduced in 2021, the one-day Leadership Camp takes place during spring break.
+Through this camp, we want young people to recognize their different human and technical skills, and be able to put them to good use in different spheres of their lives.
+By taking part in a variety of activities throughout the day, young people have the opportunity to experience dance, theater, speaking and debating, and artistic creation.
+They also have the opportunity to discuss various social issues, such as the place of girls and women in society, inequality, racism, the environment, physical and mental health, and so on.

 The leadership camp, a great opportunity to: